 “Oh, I know you hate it and you really hate it when Bill has cigars but I’m not courting you any more.
 You already made your deal.
 I just like to come and visit and check on you and make sure you are enjoying my gifts.”
 He looked down and moved some chips.
 “I’ll see your 10 and raise you fifty.”

 Hillary looked down at her cards, knowing she had two pair, queen high.
 “See your fifty and raise you another”

 “Oh my,” he said, “your getting too rich for me.
 You must have something good.”
 I’ll see your fifty and call.
-She laid down her two pair and he followed with two pair, king high, smiling beatifically.
+She laid down her two pair and he followed, laying down two pair, king high, smiling beatifically.

-They played another hand in silence other than her eating and his own sucking on a new cigar.
+They played another hand in silence–other than the sound of her eating and the sucking noise he made with his new cigar.

 She had a full house, he had a flush.